Facilities available at Tonto Natural Bridge State Park. Sorry, pets are not allowed on the trails at this park.

 Interpretive exhibits located within the Lodge include artifacts on the history of Tonto Natural Bridge, plus information about travertine, prehistoric inhabitants, and the historic Tonto Lodge.
 Photographs and a painting of the Natural Bridge with a scenic slideshow are also available to visitors.

 Group: Day Use Areas

-Day Use ramada reservation can be made by calling the park directly.
-Cost to reserve is $40.00 and a $5.00 non-refundable reservation fee.
+Day-use ramada reservation can be made by calling the park directly.
+The cost to reserve it is $40.00 plus a $5.00 non-refundable reservation fee.

 Cypress Group Ramada: 20x30 ramada with picnic tables and BBQ grills available on a first-come, first served basis.

 10x10 Ramadas: Three ramadas with a picnic table and BBQ grill are available on a first-come, first served basis.
 No reservations.

 Goodfellow Historic Lodge

 Lodge: Goodfellow Historic Lodge is a historic lodge built in 1927 and has 10 bedrooms and communal restrooms.
 Our lodge is like your home, which means it has a kitchen, beds, and restrooms.
 We provide the essentials you need to cook with, and the utensils you need to eat and drink.
 We look forward to having you reserve your stay with us at Tonto Natural Bridge State Park.
 To inquire or reserve, please call (928) 476-4202.